Got questions? Thankfully, we’ve got you covered.

 You’re at a point in life wondering why patterns keep repeating.
 How did you get to where you are?
 You’re feeling ready to sit with your history, to share your story.
 It’s time to stop repeating the loop of relationship conflicts, negative behaviors, and arguments, you want something to change but are not sure how to start.

 New and existing patients may Book An Appointment here.
 Please Note: A credit card is required to hold an appointment.
 48 hours is required for all cancellations or a full session fee is charged.

 How Do I Pay For Therapy?

-I accept some health insurances, credit cards, checks, flexible spending account cards, health savings account cards, and cash payment at the time of your appointment.
+I accept credit cards, checks, flexible spending account cards, health savings account cards, and cash payment at the time of your appointment.

 Do You Accept And Bill My Insurance?

 I am solely an out of network provider.
 Fees are due at each session.
 I will submit claims to your insurance company on your behalf, they will reimburse you directly.
 You can quickly and easily verify your benefits here through my billing company, O’Brien’s Billing.